Jon-Webb-79/c_string/docs/doxygen/sphinx_docs/String.rst

      Character at pointer: ' '
      Pointer is outside string bounds

-  Note:
-     The valid range includes all characters from the first character up to, but not including, the null terminator.
+.. note:: The valid range includes all characters from the first character up to, but not including, the null terminator.
 A pointer equal to str->str + str->len (pointing to the null terminator) is considered out of bounds.

 Character Case Conversion
 ~~~~~~~~~~~~~~~~~~~~~~~~~